-In December 2019, the FASB issued ASU No. 2019-12, Simplifying the Accounting for Income Taxes, which simplifies the accounting for income taxes, eliminates certain exceptions within ASC 740, Income Taxes, and clarifies certain aspects of the current guidance to promote consistency among reporting entities.
+In December 2019, the FASB issued ASU 2019-12, Simplifying the Accounting for Income Taxes, which eliminates certain exceptions within ASC 740, Income Taxes, and clarifies certain aspects of the current guidance to promote consistency among reporting entities.
 ASU 2019-12 is effective for the Company for the fiscal year beginning after December 15, 2020.
-The Company is currently evaluating the impacts of the provisions of ASU 2019-12 on its consolidated financial statements and disclosures.
+The Company is currently evaluating the impacts of the provisions of ASU 2019-12 on its condensed consolidated financial statements and disclosures.

-In March 2020, the FASB issued ASU 2020-04 Reference Rate Reform (Topic 848): Facilitation of the Effects of Reference Rate Reform on Financial Reporting.
-ASU 2020-04 provides optional guidance for a limited period of time to ease the potential burden in accounting for (or recognizing the effects of) reference rate reform on financial reporting.
-Companies can apply the ASU immediately, however the guidance will only be available until December 31, 2022.
+In March 2020, the FASB issued ASU 2020-04, Reference Rate Reform (Topic 848): Facilitation of the Effects of Reference Rate Reform on Financial Reporting.
+ASU 2020-0, which provides optional guidance for a limited period of time to ease the potential burden in accounting for (or recognizing the effects of) reference rate reform on financial reporting.
+Companies can apply the ASU immediately, however, the guidance will only be available until December 31, 2022.
 The Company is currently evaluating the impact that adopting this new accounting standard will have on its condensed consolidated financial statements and related disclosures.

 |Earnings Per Share||